 Ivanhoe, Philip J. and Bryan W. Van Norden.
 Readings in Classical Chinese Philosophy.
 Indianapolis: Hackett Publishing Company, 2005 (2nd edition).
 ISBN-13: 978-0872207806

 Van Norden, Bryan W. Introduction to Classical Chinese Philosophy.
 Indianapolis: Hackett Publishing Company, 2011.
 ISBN-13: 978-1603844680

-Other reading materials will be announced on Blackboard.
+Other reading materials will be announced on Brightspace.

 Enrolment through uSis is mandatory.